K-7/jquery_count_down_timer/README.md

 <br><br><br>

 Copyright &copy; 2014.
-All Rights Reserved to kenith [K2A]
+All Rights Reserved to K2A